kketevani/kkapanadze/content/project/_index.md

 - Political Connections and Inequalities: Evidence from a Moving Parliament
   joint with [Max Nathan](https://max-nathan.github.io/) (UCL) and [Irakli Barbakadze](https://sites.google.com/view/iraklibarbakadze/home) (UCL)

-- The Regional Fabric of Ethnic Discrimination in Access to Childcare, R&R at Journal of Ethnic and Migration Studies joint with [EqualStrength](https://equalstrength.eu/team/)
+- The Regional Fabric of Ethnic Discrimination in Access to Childcare _R&R at Journal of Ethnic and Migration Studies_ joint with [EqualStrength](https://equalstrength.eu/team/)

 - Do Roma Families Face Discrimination in Childcare Access?
-A Cross-National Field Experiment, R&R at Journal of Ethnic and Migration Studies joint with [EqualStrength](https://equalstrength.eu/team/)
+A Cross-National Field Experiment _R&R at Journal of Ethnic and Migration Studies_ joint with [EqualStrength](https://equalstrength.eu/team/)